HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

-The API is generally available on Chromium-based browsers since version 61.
+The API has been generally available on Chromium-based browsers since version 61.
 182 desktop and 155 mobile sites use this API, for example, the PWA <a hreflang="en" href="https://app.vysor.io/#/">Vysor</a> that allows you to mirror the screen of an Android or iOS device—all without installing any additional software on your computer.

 {{ figure_markup(
 image="web-usb.png",
-caption='The Vysor PWA uses Web USB to connect to USB devices and project their screen contents onto the desktop', description='Screenshot showing a website with a modal dialog open listing the connected USB devices.', width=699, height=440
+caption='The Vysor PWA uses Web USB to connect to USB devices and project their screen contents onto the desktop', description='Screenshot of the Vysor web application with a modal dialog open listing the connected USB devices.', width=699, height=440
 ) }}

 ### Web Bluetooth API
-The <a hreflang="en" href="https://web.dev/bluetooth/">Web Bluetooth API</a> allows you to communicate with nearby Bluetooth Low Energy devices using the Generic Attribute Profile (GATT).
+The <a hreflang="en" href="https://web.dev/bluetooth/">Web Bluetooth API</a> allows you to communicate with nearby Bluetooth low energy devices using the <a hreflang="en" href="https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/">Generic Attribute Profile (GATT)</a>.
 To find a matching device, call the `navigator.bluetooth.requestDevice()` method.
 In the following example, the list of Bluetooth devices is filtered by whether they offer a battery service or not.
 The browser shows a device picker where the user can choose a Bluetooth device.
 Afterward, you can connect to the remote device and gather the data.

 ```js
 try {